Taenerys/Taenerys/README.md

-- 🔭 I’m currently working on finishing my final year in college!
+- 🔭 I’m currently working on finishing my final year in college, after finishing my 2020 summer SWE internship at Apple!
 - 🌱 I’m currently learning more about SwiftUI and Machine Learning.
-- 👯 I’m looking to get hired on part-time iOS engineer gigs or to collaborate on iOS focused projects.
+- 👯 I’m looking to get hired on part-time iOS engineer gigs in 2021 or to collaborate on iOS focused projects.
 - 💬 Ask me about Accessibility!
 - 📫 How to reach me: [Twitter - @anhphamprog](https://twitter.com/anhphamprog) or [LinkedIn - anhpham](https://www.linkedin.com/in/anh-pham-aa483a149/)
 - 😄 Pronouns: She/Her/Hers